 - Allowing time off to attend medical appointments and treatment

-- Reducing or altering the hours of work (shorter days or reduced work week)
+- Reducing or changing the hours you work (shorter days or reduced work week)

 - Working from home